.keyup()

 - If it is a requirement to capture the key that was pressed, attach this behavior to the

-object.
+documentobject.
 All key presses will make their way up the DOM to the document object, due to event bubbling unless explicitly stopped within the code:- You can examine the

-object so you can reliably use it to retrieve the key code.
+eventobject by passing it to thekeyupevent handler function to determine which key was pressed.
+Although browsers use different properties to store this information, jQuery normalizes thewhichproperty of theeventobject so you can reliably use it to retrieve the key code.
 This code corresponds to a key on the keyboard, including codes for special keys.

 - You can examine the